-Multiple times a week I have friends who own eCommerce stores ask me “Kai, I have thirty minutes — what can I do to get a link right now?”
+Multiple times a week I have friends who own Shopify stores ask me “Kai, I have thirty minutes — what can I do to get a link right now?”

 These are a number of link building strategies that I use for my clients — let me show you them.